History of The Group List

 time I hear of someone who might be offering a group, I investigate.
 I don't

-when they don't offer groups, etc.
+to get in when they don't offer groups, etc.

 I do try to make sure I have a license number listed for everyone.